 Tatiana Engel is an assistant professor of neuroscience at the Cold Spring Harbor Laboratory.
-She received her M.Sc. in physics from Lomonosov Moscow State University in Russia, and she received her Ph.D. in theoretical physics from the Humboldt University of Berlin, Germany in 2007.
+She received her M.Sc. in physics from Lomonosov Moscow State University in Russia, and her Ph.D. in theoretical physics from the Humboldt University of Berlin, Germany, in 2007.
 She completed her postdoctoral training in computational neuroscience at Yale University and Stanford University.
 In 2017, she joined the faculty at the Cold Spring Harbor Laboratory.

 Current Projects: International Brain Lab